sts10/sts10.github.io/_posts/2020-10-05-peeking-the-pivot.markdown

 }
 ```

-Though it's still not shorter than my very first solution, which I might say says more about Rust than me...
+Though I think it's fair to say it's still quite a bit more formidable than my very first solution (shout-out to high school comp sci!), which maybe says more about Rust and its iterators than my ability to use them?
+Maybe I need to work it out in Ruby and compare.